-Degree of hydrolysis

-Hydrolysis degree is a measure of protein hydrolysis by protease enzyme.
-Figure 1 shows the effect of hydrolysis time and the type of protease enzyme on the degree of hydrolysis of flaxseed protein.
-The results of statistical analysis showed that both factors of hydrolysis time and type of enzyme had a significant effect on the degree of hydrolysis (p<0.05), so that after 200 minutes of the hydrolysis process with pancreatin, the degree of hydrolysis was $25.41 \pm 0.2\%$ and with pepsin enzyme, it was $24.15 \pm 0.18\%$.
-The degree of hydrolysis increased significantly with the activity of pepsin and pancreatin enzymes in the first 160 minutes, but increasing the time of hydrolysis did not have a significant effect on the degree of hydrolysis and the rate of increase of the degree of hydrolysis decreased.
-These findings can result from excessive decomposition of the substrate and the inhibitory effect of the final production product, which negatively affects the protease enzyme activity.
-On the other hand, the decrease in the rate of enzymatic hydrolysis can be a result of the decrease enzyme (Kaveh et al., 2024).
-These results are similar to the findings of Sherafat et al. (2018) and Yasmi et al. (2013) in the hydrolysis of after-cooking waste of skipjack fish and carp fish, respectively (Sherafat et al., 2013; Yasemi et al., 2013).
+Degree of hydrolysis is a measure of protein hydrolysis by protease enzyme.
+Fig. 1 shows the effect of hydrolysis time and the type of protease enzyme on the degree of hydrolysis of flaxseed protein.
+The results of statistical analysis showed that both factors of hydrolysis time and type of enzyme had a significant effect on the degree of hydrolysis (p<0.05), so that after 200 minutes of the hydrolysis process with pancreatin, the degree of hydrolysis was 25.41 $\pm$ 0.2% and with pepsin enzyme, it was 24.15 $\pm$ 0.18%.
+The degree of hydrolysis increased significantly with the activity of pepsin and pancreatin enzymes in the first 160 minutes.
+However, increasing the time of hydrolysis afterward did not have a significant effect on the degree of hydrolysis and the rate of degree of hydrolysis decreased.
+This trend comes from excessive decomposition of the substrate and the inhibitory effect of the final product, which negatively affects the protease enzyme activity.
+On the other hand, the decrease in the rate of enzymatic hydrolysis might be as a result of the decrease in the number of peptide bonds available for hydrolysis, as well as the deactivation of the protease enzyme (Kaveh et al., 2024).
+Our findings are similar to reports of Sherafat et al. (Sherafat et al., 2018) and Yasmi et al. (Yasemi et al., 2013) in the hydrolysis of after-cooking waste of skipjack fish and carp fish, respectively.

-Figure 1- The effect of hydrolysis time and protease type on the degree of hydrolysis of flax seed protein hydrolysate (Lowercase letters indicate a significant difference between hydrolyzed samples with the same enzyme at different hydrolysis times, and uppercase letters indicate a significant difference between hydrolyzed samples with different enzymes at the same hydrolysis time, p < 0.05)
+Fig. 1.
+The effect of hydrolysis time and protease type on the degree of hydrolysis of flax seed protein hydrolysate (Lowercase letters indicate a significant difference between hydrolyzed samples with the same enzyme at different hydrolysis times, and uppercase letters indicate a significant difference between hydrolyzed samples with different enzymes at the same hydrolysis time, p < 0.05)